 Sleek Nguni cows and horses drink from the water’s edge of this Renosterspruit estate where you can contemplate the distant Magaliesberg from a plunge pool or daybed.
 Hammocks on riverbanks under shady willows invite afternoon siestas following a sumptuous lunch with ingredients fresh from Lethabo’s organic garden, which proprietor Lise Essberger has transformed into a cornucopia of a labyrinth where guests can pick their own produce, if they feel like it!

 Life here pre-Covid was all about lazy days on the deck.
 You could bring your dogs or lie in a hot tub sipping a smooth South African red, your eyes drawn across the fragrant veld to the changing light on the distant Rhenosterkop Mountain.
 The good news is you can still bring your dog, best friend, or significant other for a secluded picnic on the Crocodile River banks.

 You’re still secluded on silk cushions, Persian carpets, rose petals, yummy food, and champ … er … a soft drink, thanks to the latest regulations.
 Opt for a shaded, riverside lounging spot under a Bedouin tent or little thatched gazebo.
 So many options await.

-The wow factor begins the moment guests step into the lobby with its grand piano and lounging area leading down to the riverside restaurant.
-Gourmet eco-fare served in the restaurant, on the terrace, in-suite, or in a picnic basket in a shaded, riverside lounging spot under a Bedouin tent or little thatched gazebo using silver service and crisp linen is how we want to live today, and Lethabo gets it right.
+From the lobby with its grand piano and lounging area leading down to the riverside restaurant, Lethabo Estate gets everything right.
+Gourmet eco-fare is served in the restaurant, on the terrace, in-suite, or in a picnic basket.

-Each accommodation option is unique yet all feature Lethabo’s laidback glam ethic, that includes hot tubs and secluded wrap-around bush, waterfall, or river views.
+Lethabo’s laidback glam ethic includes a spa, several great accommodation options, secluded wrap-around bush, waterfall, or river views.